ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab06.md

 Now, it's time to write some code of your own.

-(1) Modify the program such that the LED is ON when you press the button and OFF when you don't press the button.
+(1) Modify the program such that the LED is ON when the button is pressed and OFF when the button is not pressed.
 Name it `02_buttonLED_sol1.py` and commit it to the github repo.

 (2) Now change the functionality: toggle the LED every time the button is pressed.
 So, if the LED is ON and the button is pressed, it should turn OFF.
 If the LED is OFF and the button is pressed, it should turn ON.
 So pressing the button changes the state of the LED, from ON to OFF to ON to OFF etc. This functionality is trickier to obtain.
 You will need to think carefully how you can accomplish this.
 Name this version of your code `02_buttonLED_sol2.py` and commit it to the github repo.